 Most of the largest firms in all segments of professional services are attempting to do an end-run around this challenge by focusing their efforts on content marketing rather than traditional communications channels like advertising.
 For law firms, consultants and accountants, whitepapers, videos, webinars, surveys and newsletters are an increasingly important component of their communications platform.

 And for good reason.
 Buyers of professional services are increasingly tuning out of traditional marketing channels, including advertising.
 They want to be informed, educated, enlightened – not sold to.
 It used to be enough to create a catchy ad or slogan.
 No longer.
-Our recent whitepaper, “B2B Marketing: Why Content is the New Creative,” reports that content is becoming the lifeline B2B marketers need to break through the clutter and make meaningful connections in an increasingly complex environment.
-Content can be a great way to forge a connection with prospects while showcasing your firm’s brand.
-It puts a human face to the firm and demonstrates expertise without your having to say “We’re experts.”
-It’s no wonder that in accounting, eight of the top ten firms have content-driven marketing platforms.
+As our whitepaper, “B2B Marketing: Why Content is the New Creative,” reported, content has become the lifeline B2B marketers need to break through the clutter and make meaningful connections in an increasingly complex environment.

 Building a Differentiated Brand: Where to Start